 - Parents must be careful not to use their individual beliefs and practices to try – whether consciously or unconsciously – to limit and control the child’s relationship with the other parent by claiming that their own beliefs should be paramount.
 Courts will quickly see through this as an attempt by one parent to alienate the other.

-Finally, for those separated or divorcing parents who struggle with finding a compromise when it comes to religious differences and child-rearing, there is much wisdom in the ruling in Rosenberg, where the court wrote:
+Finally, for those separated or divorcing parents who struggle with finding a compromise when it comes to differences in religion and child-rearing, there is much wisdom in the ruling in Rosenberg, where the court wrote:

 Successful post separation parenting is an exercise in mutual respect, cooperation and tolerance.
 Divergent views, such as in religious expression, are opportunities to model these qualities not only toward the other parent, but within society as a whole.
 I would encourage the parties, particularly the mother, to consider carefully the values that are to shape [the child’s] childhood.
 She has two parents and two extended families.
 Many resources are available to assist the mother and father to parent co-operatively.
 [The child’s] deserves no less.

 If you have last-minute questions about custody, access or co-parenting, contact us.

 We wish everyone a happy and festive holiday season!